FIRE-Phoebe/Gas_Price_analysis/README.md

 - EVS: Explained variance score; measures how well out model can account for the variation in the dataset.
 (1.0 indicatesthat model is perfect.)

 ## Results
-1. Model Evaluation:
+1. Models Evaluations:

-   According to the model results, the ARIMA model has the highest R-squared, which indicates the model is best fit for our gasoline datasets.
-Comparing the mean absolute error, MRM2 has the lowest score.
-ARIMA has the lowest mean squared error and median absolute error.
-However, MRM2 has the better explained variance score.
-Based on the Multiple linear regression model, we have four attemps.
-MRM2 and MRM3 have better results, but it has trade-off.
-The OLS Regression results show the factors in the models are not significant.
-Thus, we need to continue to try different parameters.
+   Overall models we have applied, the ARIMA model has the highest R-squared score is 92%, which indicates this model is the best fit for our gasoline datasets.
+Comparing to the Linear Regression Models, ARIMA has the lowest mean squared error and median absolute error even though the mean absolute error for MRM2 has the lowest score and better explained variance score.
+Besides, we have four attemps on Linear Regression Models with different factors.
+Among those attemps, MRM2 and MRM3 have better results but there's trade-off.
+The OLS Regression results show the factors(not including dummies) for all attemps are not significant.

 <p align=center>
   <img src='Resources/images/model_evaluation_new.PNG' width=700 height=200></p>

 2. Model intercepts and General Coefficients:

    According to our 1st Multiple Linear-Regression Model attempt, the most impacting factors to affect the all grades gas price are: Midgrade: 84.78%, Premium: -55.64% and Diesel: 43.81%.
 However, the gas types are significant from the OLS regression results that indicate their p-values are zero and the R-squared is 1.0.
 Obviously, the gas types and all grades gas prices are correlated.
 On the 2nd attempt,  the most impacting factors to the all grades gas price are: Midgrade: 32.98%, Premium: 23.61% and Diesel: 6.66%.
 Although we added addiional factors to our dataset, the most impacting factors are still the same.
 In the OLS regression results, it also indicates that the gas types are significant but correlated with all grades gas price.
 Thus, the gas types are considered as dummy variables in our model.
 For more infomation, see the following:
    <p align=center>